A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Conclusions

 One possible explanation for the improved results of the downwinded trial functions is that while the potential vorticity is diagnosed from the prognostic variables ($\boldsymbol{u}_h, h_h$) in the formulation presented here, it may alternatively be represented via a material advection equation \eqref{eq::pv_adv}.
 By applying a higher order representation of the upwinding, we are effectively providing a more accurate approximation of where the potential vorticity departure point would be located at some previous time, were this to be represented as a Lagrangian (or semi-Lagrangian) variable.
 The downwinded trial functions therefore take more account of the material nature of the potential vorticity.

-In addition to the comparison of upwind stabilisation schemes, we also present temporal formulations of the potential vorticity diagnostic equation that imply the exact integration of potential enstrophy in time for both piecewise linear and piecewise constant (in time) potential vorticity.
-These temporal discretisations are observed to be close to neutrally stable, and to exhibit superior conservation properties when run in conjunction with the APVM with very small values of the upwinding parameter than those observed for either the SUPG or downwinded trial function formulations when run using a simple time centered (inexact) formulation for the potential vorticity and a more moderate value of the upwinding parameter.
+In addition to the comparison of upwind stabilisation schemes, we also present new temporal formulations of the potential vorticity diagnostic equation that imply the exact integration of potential enstrophy across the time level (but not between time levels) for both piecewise linear and piecewise constant (in time) potential vorticity.
+These temporal discretisations are observed to be almost neutrally stable, and so allow for the stable simulation of a mature turbulent state without any form of dissipation.
+When run in conjunction with the APVM using values of $\tau$ $\mathcal{O}(100)$ times smaller than those typically required, these formulations exhibit superior conservation properties and turbulence profiles than those observed for either the SUPG or downwinded trial function formulations when run using a simple time centered (inexact) formulation for the potential vorticity and a more moderate value of the upwinding parameter.

+Results for a standard test case for flow over an isolated mountain (for which the solution is well resolved at lower resolution than for the geostrophic turbulence test case) using exact integration of potential enstrophy across the time level show that potential enstrophy conservation errors decrease with the second order accuracy of the time stepping scheme.
+As such the grid scale noise due to the lack of potential enstrophy damping in this formulation reduces with increased resolution, which is also confirmed by visual inspection of the vorticity field at different resolutions.

 We end by noting that while the upwind stabilisation of the potential vorticity has been the main subject of this article, these approaches are equally applicable to other material variables that appear in the skew-symmetric operators of Hamiltonian systems, as has been previously demonstrated for the potential temperature in the case of the 3D compressible Euler equations \cite{LP21,WCB21}.